 The Hermantown Public Works Department is responsible for the distribution of treated water and collection of sanitary sewer waste.
 The city purchases all drinkable water from the City of Duluth and the Western Lake Superior Sanitary District purifies sanitary sewer waste.

 Current city water storage includes a 150,000 gallon elevated storage tank at Ugstad Road/Arrowhead Road and a 600,000 gallon elevated storage tank at Ugstad Road/Hwy 53.
-These two tanks have sufficient capacity to provide for two days of average daily demand if the city should lose it’s water supply.
+These two tanks have sufficient capacity to provide for two days of average daily demand if the city should lose its water supply.

 Public Works Director Paul Senst and Hermantown’s Public Works team are responsible for leading the maintenance of city water and sewer mains, as well as Hermantown’s city-wide Stormwater Utility System.
 You can contact the Public Works Department at 218-729-3640.